USA

 Differentiation of Exponential Functions

-Nancy Gupta taught Grace 11 days ago
+Nancy Gupta taught Grace about 1 month ago

 Nancy tutored Glen on fraction concepts, including identifying different types of fractions and converting between improper and mixed fractions.
 Glen practiced conversion problems and received guidance on multiplication techniques.
 Nancy emphasized the importance of attending classes regularly and mentioned that missed sessions would be made up in future lessons.